welvet/SillyTavern-MessageSummarize/README.md

 - **Incomplete sentences aren't getting trimmed even though the option is checked in the advanced formatting settings:** If you are using a different connection profile for summaries, note that instruction templates are part of that so the option needs to be checked in the templated used for that connection profile.

 - **When I use a different completion preset for summaries, my regular completion preset get changed after summarizing:** When a summary is generated, we actually have to switch completion presets temporarily which discards any unsaved changes you might have made to your current completion preset.
 This is just how ST does things.
 The same applies to connection profiles (which in turn affects instruction templates.)

+- **Reasoning model thinking is included in summary**: Some reasoning models need to be prefilled with `<think>`, so make sure to add that in the "Prefill" field of the extension config (**not** the normal "start reply with" field in the Advanced Formatting tab).

 - **Just updated and things are broken:** try reloading the page first, and make sure you are on the most recent version of ST. If you are on the dev branch of this extension, you must also be on the staging branch of ST.